Mexican–American War: Instability in northern Mexico

 Neither colonial Mexico nor the newly sovereign Mexican state effectively controlled Mexico's far north and west.
 Mexico's military and diplomatic capabilities declined after it attained independence from Spain in 1821 and left the northern half of the country vulnerable to attacks by Comanche, Apache, and Navajo Native Americans.
-The Comanche, in particular, took advantage of the weakness of the Mexican state to undertake large-scale raids hundreds of miles into the country to acquire livestock for their own use and to supply an expanding market in Texas and the U.S.
+The Comanche, in particular, took advantage of the weakness of the Mexican nation to undertake large-scale raids hundreds of miles into the country to acquire livestock for their own use and to supply an expanding market in Texas and the U.S.

 The northern area of Mexico was sparsely settled because of its challenging climate and topography.
 Mostly high desert with scarce rainfall, it supported little sedentary agriculture during the pre-Hispanic and colonial periods.
 After independence, Mexico became preoccupied with internal struggles that sometimes verged on civil war, and the worsening situation on the northern frontier was largely neglected.
 In northern Mexico, the end of Spanish rule was marked by the end of financing for garrisoned presidios and the pay-offs to Native Americans to maintain peace.
 In the absence of effective governance, Comanche and Apache took to raiding for livestock and looted much of the northern countryside outside of the scattered towns.
 The raids after 1821 resulted in many deaths, halted most transportation and communications, and decimated the ranching industry that was a mainstay of the northern economy.
 As a result, the demoralized civilian population of northern Mexico put up little resistance to the invading U.S. army.

 Furthermore, distance and hostile activity by Native Americans made communications and trade between the heartland of Mexico and provinces such as Alta California and New Mexico increasingly difficult.
 As a result, at the outbreak of the war, New Mexico was economically dependent on trade with the United States via the eastern branch of the Santa Fe Trail.
 The Mexican government, being overstretched, failed to influence and control its claimed territories.
-However, it was viewed as a great potential source of wealth by the Mexicans, whilst American settlers believed it was their nation's destiny to claim this land and that its acquisition would secure the United States' position from European powers.
+However, it was viewed as a great potential source of wealth by the Mexicans, whilst American settlers believed it was their nation's destiny to claim this land and that its acquisition would secure the United States' position from European colonial empires.

 The Mexican government's policy of allowing the settlement of U.S. citizens in its province of Tejas was aimed at expanding control into Comanche lands, the Comancheria.
 However, rather than settling in the dangerous central and western parts of the province, Anglos preferred to settle in East Texas with its rich farmland contiguous with the southern U.S. slave states.
 As settlers poured in from the U.S., the Mexican government discouraged further migration with its 1829 abolition of slavery.